PurdueRCAC/ApplicationDocs/Biocontainers/maker/maker.rst

 Introduction
 ~~~~~~~
 ``MAKER`` is a popular genome annotation pipeline for both prokaryotic and eukaryotic genomes.
 This guide describes best practices for running MAKER on RCAC clusters.
-For detailed information about MAKER, see its offical website (http://weatherby.genetics.utah.edu/MAKER/wiki/index.php/MAKER_Tutorial_for_WGS_Assembly_and_Annotation_Winter_School_2018).
+For detailed information about MAKER, see its official website (http://weatherby.genetics.utah.edu/MAKER/wiki/index.php/MAKER_Tutorial_for_WGS_Assembly_and_Annotation_Winter_School_2018).

 Versions
 ~~~~~~~~